disdi/VexRiscv-Debug/README.md

-# Below components are involved in the project

 ## RISC-V ISA

 RISC-V is an open standard instruction set architecture based on established RISC (Reduced Instruction Set Computer) principles.